What are the most common wrinkles and how can they be corrected?

 4. Nasolabial folds (smile lines)

-To correct them, hyaluronic acid injections can restore lost volume, while treatments such as radiofrequency and ultrasound stimulate collagen production.
+To correct them, hyaluronic acid injections restore lost volume, while treatments such as radiofrequency and ultrasound stimulate collagen production.
 Facial gymnastics, by strengthening the muscles of the lower face, can also help limit their appearance.

-5. The puppet's wrinkles
+5. Puppet wrinkles

-6. Wrinkles on the neck and décolleté
+6. Neck and décolleté wrinkles

-Factors that promote the appearance of wrinkles
+Factors favoring the appearance of wrinkles

 The appearance of wrinkles is influenced by many factors, both internal and external.